 If you followed this blog from the start, you would know that I started off with just character moods but then I found that often what I put down is not a mood but rather a feeling (yes, I’m pedantic with definitions and technicalities).
-I tried to just focus on moods but it didn’t work and thinking about it some more, I don’t really think about I need to be making such fine distinctions since the goal of the character grids is just to brainstorm so I just changed the label instead.
+I tried to just focus on moods but it didn’t work and thinking about it some more, I don’t really think that I need to be making such fine distinctions since the goal of the character grids is just to brainstorm.
+So I just changed the label instead.

 I don’t think tips really needs to be provided for coming up with moods & feelings for characters (other than an Excel sheet of moods&feelings candidates, I will put up a link to a Google sheet containing candidates for selected aspects of characterisation at the conclusion of this particular blog series) but I do think it is useful to think about two categories for moods & feelings:

 - The character norm: this is moods & feelings that a character tend to experience in his everyday life.
 They convey a sense of personality and how a character tends to behave

 - Story-event-driven: this is moods & feelings that a character experiences as particular story events happen to them.
 These might reinforce the character norm or might come into conflict with the character norm.
 I wouldn’t worry too much about whether it’s one or the other at this stage but this might be an useful area to consider later on.

 By the way, I’m going on a 3 week holiday to China at the end of next week so there will be no posts during that time but I will come back.
 This series will continue and there’re still more author interviews lined up to go alive once I’m back so stay tuned for them and more!